katereverie/django_assessment_dev_journal/tasks_journal/task3.md

 5. committed changes
 6. noticed loading index view takes too long.
 7. added pagination to index view and index.html
+8. fixed update issue (no update) by formating date as DD.MM.YYYY to fit into HTML-friendly date format
+9. chanegd form layout, added some simple styles using Pico
+10. fixed update issue (updating customer and employee not reflected in changes) by using `get_or_create()`
+    - This is an issue with my unfamiliarty with Djangp (must deep dive)
+11. simplified __str__ method to return customer and employee name directly (probably trivial)

 ## Demos: index view and detail view